frc5806/ScoutingApp/README.md

 Team 5806's scouting app.
 Used to coordinate scouting information at competitions using Bluetooth.

 ## Installation
 First install node.js 4 (very important it is not node.js 5).
+With homebrew, run `brew tap homebrew/versions; brew install nodenv`.
 Then, install ionic and cordova using `npm install --global ionic cordova`.
 You may have to use `sudo`.
 Next, navigate to the `/app` directory, and run `npm install`.
 This will install all the dependencies.